 Ensure agreed procedures are in place for circuit and ecumenical events that involve children or vulnerable adults.

-- With the support of the superintendent, ensure that any incidents and allegations are followed up or referred as necessary.
+- With the support of the superintendent, make sure that any incidents and allegations are followed up or referred as necessary.

-- Support the risk assessments, policy and training schedules from churches across the circuit and report on these to the Circuit Meeting annually.
+- Receive the risk assessments, policy and training schedules from churches across the circuit and report on these to the Circuit Meeting annually.

 - Attend the circuit staff meeting as necessary to discuss concerns brought to their attention.

-- Work with ministers and the District Safeguarding Officer to address safeguarding concerns.
+- Work with the superintendent minister, ministers and the District Safeguarding Officer regarding safeguarding concerns.

 - Agree with the superintendent minister about how and where records are stored and who should have access.